 We also believe that a reduction in duty levels will result in a win-win-win scenario for the consumer, the producer and the businesses in between facilitating this connection.
 The producer wins because he gets a fair price for his wines.
 The consumers win because they get good quality wine for their money, products that would otherwise not be available in the UK.
 And as a business we’re able to pay our staff a fair wage, grow, employ more people and bring more exciting products.
 We’re proud of this sustainable business model.

 Kate says “We’re thankful that The Sunday Times has highlighted this issue, tax raised from wine is already a significant portion of public revenues, especially when compared to other countries in the world.
 SMEs are the life and blood of working Britain.
 Amending the duty rates to a fair level makes sense for the consumer, the SMEs of the wine industry and the treasury.”

-The Sunday Times article can be found here (Subscription might be required)
+Click here for The Sunday Times article (Subscription might be required)